About

 tableland2

-Simon Whitehead is a movement artist and lives with his family in rural west Wales.
+Simon Whitehead is a movement artist living with his family in rural west Wales.
 His practice is improvisatory, in response to the circumstances he finds himself in he makes work that moves in correspondence with land, materials and beings.
 He begins with, and re-turns to the motile materiality of the body and its agency amongst an assemblage of other forces, flows and matter.
-He is a maker that moves.
+He is a maker that moves and has been practicing this relationally-focussed work for over 30 years.

-Simon is currently exploring what posthumanist thinking means in relation to expanded ecologies of touch as part of a (PaR) PhD at Glasgow University, soft matter is part of this process of research-creation.
-The book Stitching soft matter is published by shoeless in December 2022.
+He is currently exploring what posthumanist thinking means in relation to expanded ecologies of touch as part of a (PaR) PhD at Glasgow University, soft matter is part of this process of research-creation.
+The book Stitching soft matter was published by shoeless in December 2022.

 Since 1994 he has collaborated with Melbourne based sound artist Barnaby Oliver, a sample of their work is archived here: Untitled States